Operation ID Personal Property Inventory List Form

 But having to file a police report, deal with insurance companies, and possibly having to replace your stolen items with your own money is inconvenient, too.

-Do not leave your property in plain view.
-Portable GPS units, cell phones and laptops are popular items among thieves.
+Do not leave your property in plain view; portable GPS units, cell phones and laptops are popular items among thieves.
 Take these items with you or secure them in the trunk.
 At the very least, don't leave them in plain view for a thief to walk by and see.

 Use a good quality U-Lock.
 Avoid cable locks that can be easily cut with small, easy to conceal wire cutters.
 Lock the frame AND the front wheel to the bike rack.
 Lock your bike in an area that is open to public view.
 Concealed areas give thieves a place to work without being observed.
-Report suspicios persons that you see hanging around bike racks.
+Report suspicious persons that you see hanging around bike racks.
 Register your bicycle with MTSU Police's Operation I.D.

 Don't leave back packs unattended while working out.
 Check out a combination lock from the Rec Center front desk and store your items in a locker.